OpenSauce-Wits/gradler/README.md

 ## Preparing to run the "marker"
 `pip3 install -r requirements.txt`

+### Tests Folder
+The "Tests" contains the html files were generated

 ### Running the gradle fetcher
 `scrapy crawl gradle -a abs="/home/molefe/Software/Developer/AttributeChangeProject"`